 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FlavorYourSummer #CollectiveBias

-I think I’ve found my heaven.
+I think I've found my heaven.
 This strawberry shortcake cheesecake is more than my little heart could handle.
-It’s so full of flavor and has so much more to offer than just being a cheesecake.
-It’s two desserts in one.
+It's so full of flavor and has so much more to offer than just being a creamy cheesecake.
+It's two desserts in one.
 What?

 I made croutons out of the sugary biscuits.
 They were crunchy, sweet and perfectly golden.
 The fresh, slightly tart strawberries and the sugary juices softened the croutons slightly.
 The combination would put a smile on anyone's face.
 For goodness sake, I was just describing the recipe to my mama bear on the phone and I could hear the jealousy in her voice.
 Mama bear and my dad go through phases where they eat strawberry shortcake for dessert for weeks at a time.
 That's only in the spring and summer though.